VicDeo/python-rabbitmq/01-basic-communication/README.md

 * Queue is not deleted on shutdown so if the producer send message before consumer is started - the message will be waiting in the queue until it is consumed

-`producer.py` produces an emergency message `consumer.py` consumes this message, multiple instances can be started simultenously
+`producer.py` produces an emergency message `consumer.py` consumes this message, multiple instances can be started simultaneously